Engineering Advancement Association of Japan(ENAA)

 Schedule 2 Form of Acceptance Certificate

-In drafting this Model, the Committee has endeavored to incorporate some ideas, which are fair, impartial and practical, but not generally contained in other model forms for power plant construction contract.
-It makes this Model Form, we believe, all the more useful for all related parties.
+In drafting the first edition of this Model Form, ENAA had endeavored to incorporate some ideas, which were fair, impartial and practical, but not generally contained in other model forms for power plant construction contract.
+It made this Model Form, we believe, all the more useful for all related parties.

-(3) More focus is provided on and improvement made with regard to the provisions relating to Taking Over procedures such as Commissioning and Reliability Test and also the provisions relating to the Performance Guarantees.
+(3) More focus is provided on and improvement made with regard to the provisions relating to Taking Over procedures such as Commissioning and Reliability Test and also the provisions relating to the Performance Guarantees; and

 (4) Notes for construction contracts under project finance scheme are added to the Guide Note as an appendix.